crt25/collimator/docs/infrastructure/iframe-rpc.md

 - Call methods defined inside the iframe from the frontend.
 - Trigger events or actions in the iframe from the frontend.
 - Retrieve data from the app to the frontend.
-- Ensure secure communication across different origins.

 ### Installation and Setup

-The library is installed with ClassMosaic.
+The library is installed by default with ClassMosaic.

-Only for development purpose, you can install it via yarn:
+Will run the demo?
+Install it via yarn:

 ```sh
 # From: collimator/